shockiii/kohana-multilang/README.md

 ### Language selector menu

 Multilang::selector($current) returns a menu to select the language.
 It will keep the same page.
-The "current" parameter adds the current language in the menu or not.
+The `current` parameter adds the current language in the menu or not.
 You can change the view file multilang/selector.php.

 ### Misc